Tell if a Person Is Bipolar

 If someone you know sometimes talks about suicide or feels extreme euphoria, then he or she may have bipolar disorder.
 Extreme happiness and depression are just two of the signs and symptoms of having bipolar disorder.
 Normal mild transient depression does not lead to suicidal thoughts, although not only people with bipolar disorder will think such thoughts.
 The person may still not know about his or her condition.
 You can talk over it with him or her, because if this mental disorder is not treated and diagnosed early, the signs and symptoms may become worse.
 You may want to follow the tips below:

-- 1See a professional psychiatrist.You may want to bring the person to a professional psychiatrist to have a mental health checkup.
+- 1You may want to bring the person to a professional psychiatrist to have a mental health checkup.
 The psychiatrist will test and inquire the patient about his or her present condition.
 In this way, the psychiatrist will be able to know if he or she has mental disorder.
-The psychiatrist can also help him or her overcome unusual behaviors and habits.Advertisement
+The psychiatrist can also help him or her overcome unusual behaviors and habits.See a professional psychiatrist.Advertisement

-- 5Support and encourage him or her always.Encouragement and support from you are needed for a bipolar person to recover.
+- 5Encouragement and support from you are needed for a bipolar person to recover.
 If he or she is your family member or spouse, you may want to support him or her financially, emotionally, and spiritually.
-Encourage him or her if he or she is suffering from symptoms of depressive episode or mixed episode.Advertisement
+Encourage him or her if he or she is suffering from symptoms of depressive episode or mixed episode.Support and encourage him or her always.Advertisement

 With the information above, you will be able to tell if someone you know is bipolar or not.
 If he or she is, then you may want to start helping him or her overcome signs and symptoms brought by different bipolar disorder phases.